Atsuto Suzuki: Scientific achievements

-The KamLAND experiment was the first to detect geoneutrinos generated by the decay of radionuclides deep inside Earth.
 These observations provided the first direct measurements of the abundance of geoneutrino-producing elements and their spatial distribution in Earth's interior, marking the start of a new field of neutrino geoscience.

 Awards

 Suzuki received the Japanese Medal of Honor with purple ribbon in 2005, the Bruno Pontecorvo Prize in 2006, and the Breakthrough Prize in Fundamental Physics in 2016, shared with investigators from the KamLAND, Super-Kamiokande, K2K / T2K, Daya Bay, and Sudbury neutrino observation consortia.
 He was elected a foreign member of the Russian Academy of Sciences in 2011.

 In 2021, he was elected as a Person of Cultural Merit.

 In 2022, he was elected as a Members of the Japan Academy.